BYU-ITC-210/BYU-ITC-210.github.io/HW7-HTTP.md

 <p>
 <div class="question">What version of the HTTP protocol is your browser using?</div>
 <div class="question">What is the host?</div>
-<div class="question">What "User-Agent" information does your browser send with the HTTP request?</div>
+<div class="question">What "User-Agent" information does your browser send with the HTTP request? (paste it into the answer sheet)</div>
 <div class="question">Can your browser handle files from the server that have been gzip compressed?
 (Look in the <code>Accept-Encoding</code> header to find out.)</div>
 <div class="question">What is the preferred language for the user of this browser?
 (Hint: check the <code>Accept-Language</code> header.)</div>
 </p>